-Wireless Sensor Networks (WSN) consist of sensors sparsely distributed over a given area to sense physical properties, such as luminosity, temperature, current, etc. They are composed of sensor nodes which pass data until a destination gateway is reached.
+Wireless Sensor Networks (WSN) consist of sensors sparsely distributed over a given area to sense physical properties, such as luminosity, temperature, current, etc. They are composed of sensor nodes, which pass data until a destination gateway is reached.
 Common applications are industrial and environment sensing, where they can be used to perceive the state of a machine and prevent natural disasters, respectively.
-Gateways in WSN play a preponderant role, since they acquire data from the sensors, do pre-processing and in more advanced cases are responsible to send the data to cloud systems for advanced processing.
-A Smart Node is a gateway that has enhanced data processing, reconfiguration and collaborative capabilities [1].
-These components are nodes in Industrial Cyber Physical Systems, wich operate and control Industrial Wireless Sensor Networks.
-Considering a scenario that comprises a reasonable number of these components, in which:
+Gateways in WSN play a preponderant role, since they acquire data from sensors, do pre-processing and are responsible to send sensors data to cloud systems for other forms advanced processing.